openssl/openssl/doc/designs/quic-design/quic-requirements.md

 1. Cloudfare - https://cloudflare-quic.com/

 * Testing against other implementations is not a release requirement for the MVP.

+### Non-QUIC OpenSSL Requirements

+In addition to the QUIC requirements, the OMC also required that:

+* The objective is to have shorter release timeframes, with releases occurring every six months.

+* The platform policy, covering the primary and secondary platforms, should be followed.
+(Note that this includes testing of primary and secondary platforms on project CI)

 ## OMC Blog post requirements